Profession Calculators

 Common Mistakes to Avoid

 • Confusing a HELOC with a home equity loan.
-A HELOC is a revolving line of credit with variable rates.
-A home equity loan is a fixed-rate, fixed-term second mortgage.
+A HELOC is a variable-rate revolving line with an interest-only draw period.
+A home equity loan is a fixed-rate, fixed-term second mortgage with level principal and interest payments from day one.
+For large, one-time expenditures, the predictability of a home equity loan may be preferable.

 Frequently Asked Questions